Starcrash: Filming

+Shooting took over six months and was frequently brought to a halt due to financing problems.

+Visual effects

 Cozzi stated that the miniatures were completed by Italian artists, while American developers were recruited for the special effects, including snorkel photography, computer photography and mechanical effects.
-Shooting took over six months and was frequently brought to a halt due to financing problems.
-The film was originally made for American International Pictures, but after seeing the final cut, they declined to release it.
-New World Pictures stepped in instead.
+Visual effects supervisor Armando Valcauda, which left the movie during production, was responsible for the effects, including stop motion.

 Soundtrack

 The score for Starcrash was composed and conducted by veteran composer John Barry.
 The soundtrack was given a limited release of 1,500 copies by BSX Records in December 2008, and features 14 tracks of score.